Hugh News: Background

-News was elected in Armagh at the 1973 Northern Ireland Assembly election, and held his seat on the Northern Ireland Constitutional Convention in 1975 and at the 1982 Assembly election.
-At the last two elections, he narrowly beat fellow SDLP member Paddy O'Hanlon for the final seat.
+News was elected in Armagh at the 1973 Northern Ireland Assembly election and held his seat on the Northern Ireland Constitutional Convention in 1975 and at the 1982 Assembly election.
+In the last two elections, he narrowly beat fellow SDLP member and friend Paddy O'Hanlon for the final seat.

-In October 1973, armed men, believed to be loyalist militants, threw a grenade at News' bar, injuring a customer and a barman.
-He continued to run the pub until his retirement in 1998.
+In October 1973, armed men, believed to be loyalist paramilitaries, threw a grenade at News' public house, the Criterion Bar in Francis Street, Lurgan, injuring a customer and a barman.
+News continued to run the pub until his retirement in 1998.

-In his spare time, News also served as national vice-president of the Ancient Order of Hibernians through the 1970s.
+In his spare time, News also served as national vice-president of the Ancient Order of Hibernians in the 1970s.

 News died in late April 2012.